syncfusion-content/wpf-docs/wpf/TreeMap/Getting-Started.md

 ## Theme

-TreeMaps supports various built-in themes.
-Refer to the below links to apply themes for the TreeMaps,
+TreeMap supports various built-in themes.
+Refer to the below links to apply themes for the TreeMap,

   * [Apply theme using SfSkinManager](https://help.syncfusion.com/wpf/themes/skin-manager)